Journey elements are points of communication and controls needed to create a journey:

-1. Put the Set Tags element anywhere on the canvas providing that at least one event-based element (Start Event / Wait for Event) precedes the Set Tags point.
+1. Put the Update User Profile element anywhere on the canvas providing that at least one triggered-based element (Trigger-based Entry or Wait for Trigger) precedes the Update User Profile point.

-2. Choose an app, then press +Dynamic Value in the Dynamic Tag Value section while configuring the Set Tags element.
+2. Double-click the element and press +Dynamic Value in the Dynamic Tag Value section.

 3. Select the tag to set.

 4. Choose an event from the dropdown list and the tag, which value will be set dynamically depending on the attributes of the event the user triggers.

 Using webhooks, you can share journey data with just about any other service out there: analytics, CRM systems, marketing automation services, and much more.
 For example, automatically notify external services when a customer has taken a particular action within the journey, send customer data into your analytic tools, trigger third-party emails or SMS on specific in-journey events – there are numerous use cases, choose yours.

 - 1.Drag-and-drop the Webhook element to the canvas.
 Place Webhook anywhere you'd like, keeping in mind what journey info you're going to send to a third-party service.

 - 2.Give it a name.
 It might be handy to name webhooks according to the services they send data to or the use case.